DR Congo: What you need to know about the conflict – DW – 01/28/2025

 Could the conflict escalate?

-According to the UN, the conflict in the DRC has the potential to escalate into a broader regional crisis.
+According to the UN, the conflict in the DRC can potentially escalate into a broader regional crisis.
 However, some experts, including Khannenje, say it is unlikely.

 Uganda, like Rwanda, has also been accused of backing armed groups in eastern Congo, though it denies these claims.